EnderBro123/Enders-Marios-Modpacks/README.md

 * Do **NOT** modify *any* parts of my modpacks.
 * Modified and/or Outdated versions of my modpacks will ***NOT*** be supported.
 * Issues caused by Dead/Unsupported mods will ***NOT*** be helped with.
-*Asking for any help with any of these will result in an instant ban from our GitHub and Discord.*
+*Asking for any help with any of these will result in an instant ban from our GitHub and Discord.
+If people are lazy and won't help/keep their projects updated, then I camn't do anything about the issues their mod(s) cause.*

 **FOR THE IMPAINTENT PEOPLE:**

 If you want any issues that you encounter within my modpacks to be fixed quickly (Rather then me doing so, since I'm a bit slow-ish sometimes (We all have lifes outside of Minecraft)), try figuring out the issue yourself and open a Bug Report explaining what yu did to solve said bug/crash.
 You can also optionally report the issue/bug to the respective mod developer(s) yourself, however if they refuse to help you due to them updating past 1.12 or if they're just being lazy, then do **not** complain.
-We can't help you if the developer(s) won't help you.